 Stars: Arifin Shuvoo, Zakia Bari Momo, Iresh Zaker, Misha Sawdagor, Anondo Khaled, Ali Raz

-Chuye Dile Mon Is a fully fledged Romantic Film about two lovers separated by obstacles, but destined to be together.
-The film stars Arifin Shuvoo and Zakia Bari Momo in role of Abir and Nila.
+Chuye Dile Mon Is a fully fledged Romantic Film about two lovers separated by obstacles but destined to be together.
+The film stars Arifin Shuvoo and Zakia Bari Momo in a role of Abir and Nila.
 The film deals with the theme of Childhood Love or simply first love, which can never be forgotten.
-Abir and Nila, seperated for 12 years still loves one another and fights all the obstacles to become one.
-The film doesn’t have any extraordinary story that the audience can leave theater with but the way Shihab Shaheen presented the story is outstanding.
+Abir and Nila, separated for 12 years still loves one another and fights all the obstacles to become one.
+The film doesn’t have any extraordinary story that the audience can leave the theater with but the way Shihab Shaheen presented the story is outstanding.

-Just how Wine tastes better with Age, Shihab Shaheen made us see how story can also be better with time.
+Just how Wine tastes better with Age, Shihab Shaheen made us see how a story can also be better with time.
 The soundtrack of the film chronicles the emotional love story of the film.
-The film’s soundtrack is one of the best of it’s time.
+The film’s soundtrack is one of the best of its time.
 Especially tracks like Chuye Dile Mon, Bhalobasha Dao and Shunno Theke makes the film more special.
-Overall, The film is one of the best film of recent times with a great storytelling, music and cast.
-The film, the director and the cast ensuresvthat the future of Bangladesh’s film is in safe hands.
+Overall, The film is one of the best films of recent times with a great storytelling, music, and cast.
+The film, the director, and the cast ensures that the future of Bangladesh’s film is in safe hands.

 1. Bela Seshe (2015)

 Writer: Nandita Roy